 Although I was looking forward to having my alt-chars’ mythic+ key boosted at the start of BfA, for free might I add, since most groups at the start of the expansion are looking for keys to gear themselves up, we’ll now need to keep an eye on trade chat, instead of checking the LFG!

-Lastly, should you ever find yourself in a position where you got banned from WoW due to advertising your carry group, don’t hesitate to check out our WoW unban service.
+Lastly, should you ever find yourself in a position where you got banned from WoW due to advertising your carry group, don’t hesitate to check out our WoW unban service if you need help with your WoW ban appeal.